 But the year ended and I committed for a second year of Make Thrift Mend, with the clause that I could buy new clothing if it was locally or handmade; the second year ended and I recommitted for a third year with the addition that the clothing could be new if it was organic cotton and/or ethical, fair-trade labor; and the fourth year I turned to the materials in my studio like fabrics, threads, and notions with the intention of choosing the most sustainable materials available; the fifth year I turned back to making garments but with a focus on making garments that would quickly slip into my weekly rotation and prioritizing fabric from my stash, sustainable-made, or secondhand.

-What was initially a one-year art project has turned into a lifestyle change, a deep joy and gratitude towards my wardrobe, and a shift in my studio work as a fiber artist.
+Make Thrift Mend was initially a one-year art project but turned into an overall lifestyle change, a deep joy and gratitude towards my wardrobe, and a shift in my studio work as a fiber artist.
 Through this continued project I now teach workshops across the country focused on mending, natural dyes and rethinking fashion; write articles and blog posts on the slow fashion movement; and sometimes offer mending kits, original art, or other textile objects related to sustainable fashion.
-For more information join my newsletter for monthly updates or visit the News section of my website.
+For more information on upcoming classes, publications, or events, please join my newsletter for monthly updates or visit the News section of my website.